MarieClaire

 x

-Aussie actress Jessica Marais also spoke with Nova FM about her struggle with bipolar, saying: "I never as a public figure think that I can instruct people on how to deal with issues like that.
-But what I will say is that I’ve learnt to be more open with the people close to me when I’ve had struggles of my own."
+Aussie actress Jessica Marais spoke with Nova FM about her struggle with bipolar, saying: “I never, as a public figure, think that I can instruct people on how to deal with issues like that.
+But what I will say is that I’ve learnt to be more open with the people close to me when I’ve had struggles of my own.”

 x

-On postnatal depression: "When my son, Moses, came into the world in 2006, I expected to have another period of euphoria following his birth, much the way I had when my daughter was born two years earlier.
-Instead, I was confronted with one of the darkest and most painfully debilitating chapters of my life."
+While Gwyneth Paltrow is known for running her wellness empire Goop (alongside her acting prowess) she hasn’t shied away of being open about her postnatal depression.
+She said, “When my son, Moses, came into the world in 2006, I expected to have another period of euphoria following his birth, much the way I had when my daughter was born two years earlier.
+Instead, I was confronted with one of the darkest and most painfully debilitating chapters of my life.”

 x